sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 | detect-cloud-provider  |      |
 -------------------------|------
 description              | `true` to enable cloud provider detection mechanisms.
 Otherwise, `false`.
-When this flag is enabled, the agent will attempt to read files, resolve hostnames, and make HTTP requests to determine what cloud environment it is running in. type                     | Boolean default                  | `false` environment variable     | `SENSU_DETECT_CLOUD_PROVIDER`
+When this option is enabled, the agent will attempt to read files, resolve hostnames, and make HTTP requests to determine what cloud environment it is running in. type                     | Boolean default                  | `false` environment variable     | `SENSU_DETECT_CLOUD_PROVIDER`